fleedledeedle/Billy-Hatcher-S-Rank-Plots/README.md

 drawn from right to left.
 For example, a staircase on the Forest 1 plot would have stairs on scores 8100, 6800, and 4200.

+Another idea could be to mark an S-rank point on the plot with the least number of additional "moves" used to combo in the scoreboard ("Driver," "Dunk,"	"Shoot") by adding another circle around the point.

 I could definitely make this code much cleaner with a Python loop and/or a function or two, using an array of all the mission names.
 (as listed in "mission-names.txt")